AeneasVerif/charon/README.md

 formal verification.

 ## LLBC
-We do so by converting MIR code to LLBC (Low-Level Borrow Calculus), which is MIR but with the following differences:
+Charon converts MIR code to LLBC (Low-Level Borrow Calculus), which is MIR but with the following differences:
 - control-flow has been reconstructed: LLBC uses a structured control-flow with loops, if ... then ... else ..., etc. instead of gotos.